-- A. A formal observation shall last at least forty-five minutes or an entire class period.
-An informal observation shall be at least 20 minutes in duration. - B. New teachers who have not been employed for at least three consecutive years - The principal shall conduct a Comprehensive Evaluation Cycle which includes at least three formal observations of all new teachers. - 2.
-A peer shall conduct one formal observation of a new teacher. - C. Experienced teachers (including those with career status) who have been employed for three or more years - 1.
-The principal shall conduct observations in accordance with one of the evaluation cycle types above for all teachers with greater than three years of experience.
+- A. A formal observation shall last at least forty-five minutes or an entire class period. - B. Probationary Teachers - a.
+The principal shall conduct at least three formal observations of all probationary teachers. - b.
+A peer shall conduct one formal observation of a probationary teacher. - C. Career Status Teachers - a.
+Career teachers shall be evaluated annually. - b.
+During the year in which a career status teacher participates in a summative evaluation, the principal shall conduct at least three observations, including at least one formal observation.

-During observations, the principal and peer (in the case of a new teacher) shall note the teacher's performance in relationship to the applicable Standards on the Rubric for Evaluating North Carolina Teachers.
-Additional observations may occur at the discretion of the principal consistent with local board of education policy.
+During observations, the principal and peer (in the case of a probationary teacher) shall note the teacher's performance in relationship to the applicable Standards on the Rubric for Evaluating North Carolina Teachers.